My Experience Finding Tenants With OpenRent

 To be honest, most other online agents businesses do the same.
 They probably wouldn’t survive without the upsells.

-• 4) Great service – they’re so sure their service is spectacular that they’re confident you’ll return to use their service over and over, only you won’t mind paying their regular fees you’ll be subject to next time.
-Basically, they’ll profit from repeat business.
+• 4) Great service – they’re so sure their service is spectacular that they’re confident you’ll return to use their service over and over.

 Your thoughts…

 So, out of genuine curiosity, have you used OpenRent?
-If so, please provide your feedback below.
-Similarly, if you’re thinking about using them, or have any questions regarding their service.
+If so, please share your feedback below.
+Likewise, if you’re considering using them or have any questions about their service, feel free to ask.

 93 Join the Conversation...